RENEE MONTAGNE, HOST:

 Putting the Pentagon on a fossil fuel diet could help the president meet his climate goals.
 Sarah Ladislaw runs the Energy and National Security Program at the Center for Strategic and International Studies.

-SUSAN LADISLAW: You've seen each of the services come out with their own plans for being able to either, you know, increase efficiency or introduce new technologies into their fleet.
+SARAH LADISLAW: You've seen each of the services come out with their own plans for being able to either, you know, increase efficiency or introduce new technologies into their fleet.

 SHAPIRO: Some military jets are already using biofuels, and the Pentagon has built solar panels and windmills on military bases.
 There are some clouds on the horizon though.
 In the military, the sequester spending cuts could derail some of these clean energy plans.
 And in the civilian world, stimulus money from the first term is gone.
 That money helped renewable energy businesses like Kevin Lynch's double their output.